adayoung/sage/html/_sources/quickstart.txt

 triggers in Sage.
 From that group, we use a
 `decorator <http://docs.python.org/2/reference/compound_stmts.html#function>`_
 (declared by the @) to call the :py:meth:`~sage.matching.TriggerGroup.trigger` method and pass it two parameters.
-The ``pattern`` is what we match against and the ``type`` is the type of trigger it is (in this case 'regex').
+The parameter we pass to the trigger is the 'pattern'.
 We 'wrap' :py:meth:`exits` with the decorator to :py:data:`~sage.matching.Matchable.bind` it to the trigger it creates for you.

-In Sage, triggers and aliases are better known as `matchables` since they are identical.
+In Sage, triggers and aliases are better known as `matchables` since they are identical code.
 Methods bound to matchables like :py:meth:`exits` accept a single parameter that is the :py:class:`~sage.matching.Matchable` instance they belong to.